 The spouses and children of the Town Manager or a member of the Select Board may not be employed by the Town, with the exception of employment by the School Department.
-The spouse or child of any Department Head may not be gainfully employed in his or hertheir department.
+The spouse or child of any Department Head may not be gainfully employed in their department.